keithlegg/gnelscript/README.md

 A complete-ish rebuild of my first repository, pyrender.
 This code is a sandbox of many different tools I have worked with over the years.

-The big changes are:
+The big changes from oringial pyrender:

-  -- cleaner, more organized code
+  - cleaner, more organized code
-  -- added 3X3 matrices
+  - added 3X3 matrices
-  -- matrix and vectors are thier own types of object now -- numpy integration, so it can interface to numpy arrays seamlessly -- improved object operators and primitive objects
+  - matrix and vectors are thier own types of object now
+  - numpy integration, so it can interface to numpy arrays seamlessly
+  - improved object operators and primitive objects
-     -- point operators
+  - point operators
-     -- polygon operators
+  - polygon operators
-     -- object3D type
+  - object3D type

 Inspired by projects I have on over the last 10 years:

-   - virtual reality / game design
-   - 3D animation and graphics
-   - GIS and mapping
+   virtual reality, game design, 3D animation, GIS and mapping robotics, embdedded hardware, computer vision
-   - robotics
-   - embdedded hardware interface to an electron microcope
-   - scratch built computer vision system

 Contains libraries for: